maxoly/PulsarKit/README.md

 ## License

 PulsarKit is available under the MIT license.
-See the LICENSE file for more info.
+See the [See LICENSE](https://github.com/maxoly/PulsarKit/blob/master/LICENSE) file for more info.